betterltn/nginx-print-headers/README.md

 # nginx-print-headers

-Simple container application to print headers. request body and Method of incoming http requests.
+Simple container application to print request Headers, Request body and HTTP Method of incoming http requests.
 It uses Openresty base container and print the requests using echo modules https://www.nginx.com/resources/wiki/modules/echo/

 # How to run ?